alhuelamo/exercism-docker-images/README.md

 Further info in [Exercism docs](https://exercism.io/cli).

 At this point you can download, develop, and submit your exercises using exercism CLI.
+Even you can use remote connection tools, like [Visual Studio Code](https://code.visualstudio.com) with the [Docker extensions](https://code.visualstudio.com/docs/containers/overview) to carry out your exercises as if you were working in your host machine file system.

 ## Mapping a local folder